 When the LOCK[7:0] bits are different than 0xA5, the register map write access is locked.
 The register map, and therefore, the full device configuration, is write-protected.
 Any write to an address other than 0x1F will yield no result.
-All the register addresses, except the address 0x1F, become read-only.
+All the register addresses, except for 0x1F, become read-only.
 In this case, if the user wants to change the configuration, the LOCK[7:0] bits have to be reprogrammed back to 0xA5 before sending the desired WRITE command.

-The LOCK[7:0] bits are located in the last register, so the user can program the whole register map, starting from 0x09 to 0x1E, within one continuous write sequence, and then lock the configuration at the end of the sequence by writing all zeros, in the address 0x1F, for example.
+The LOCK[7:0] bits are located in the last register so that the user can program the whole register map, starting from 0x09 to 0x1E within one continuous write sequence, and then lock the configuration at the end of the sequence with writing all zeros, for example, in the 0x1F address.

-6.11 Detecting Configuration Change Through CRC-16 Checksum on Register Map and its Associated Interrupt Flag
+6.11 Detecting Configuration Change through CRC-16 Checksum on Register Map and its Associated Interrupt Flag

-In order to prevent internal corruption of the register and to provide additional security on the register map configuration, the MCP3914 device includes an automatic and continuous CRC checksum calculation on the full register map Configuration bits.
+In order to prevent internal corruption of the register and to provide additional security on the register map configuration, the MCP3910 device includes an automatic and continuous CRC checksum calculation on the full register map Configuration bits.
 This calculation is not the same as the communication CRC checksum described in Section 6.9 "Securing Read Communications Through CRC-16 Checksum".
-This calculation takes the full register map as the CRC message and outputs a checksum on the CRCREG[15:0] bits located in the LOCK/CRC register (address 0x1F).
+This calculation takes the full register map as the CRC message and outputs a checksum on the CRCREG[15:0] bits located in the LOCK/CRC register (address: 0x1F).

-Since this feature is intended for protecting the configuration of the device, this calculation is run continuously only when the register map is locked (LOCK[7:0] bits are different than 0xA5; see Section 6.10, Locking/Unlocking Register Map Write Access).
+Since this feature is intended to protect the configuration of the device, this calculation is run continuously only when the register map is locked (LOCK[7:0] is different from 0xA5, see Section 6.10 "Locking/Unlocking Register Map Write Access").
 If the register map is unlocked, the CRCREG[15:0] bits are cleared and no CRC is calculated.

-The calculation is fully completed in 25 DMCLK periods and refreshed every 25 DMCLK periods continuously.
+The calculation is fully completed in 12 DMCLK periods and refreshed every 12 DMCLK periods continuously.
 The CRCREG[15:0] bits are reset when a POR or a Hard Reset occurs.
-All the bits contained in the registers, from addresses 0x09-0x1F, are processed by the CRC engine to give the CRCREG[15:0] bits.
-The DRSTATUS[7:0] bits are set to '1' (default) and the CRCREG[15:0] bits are set to '0' (default) for this calculation engine, as they could vary during the calculation.
+All the bits contained in the defined registers, from addresses 0x09 to 0x1F, are processed by the CRC engine to give the CRCREG[15:0] bits.
+The DRSTATUS[5:0] bits are set to '1' (default) and the CRCREG[15:0] bits are set to '0' (default) for this calculation engine, as they could vary during the calculation.

-An interrupt flag can be enabled through the EN_INT bit in the STATUSCOM register and provided on the \overline{DR} pin when the configuration has changed without a WRITE command being processed.
+An interrupt flag can be enabled through the EN_INTCRC bit in the STATUSCOM register and provided on the DR pin when the configuration has changed without a WRITE command being processed.
 This interrupt is a logic low state.
-This interrupt is cleared when the register map is unlocked (since the CRC calculation is not processed).
+This interrupt is cleared when the register map is unlocked (since CRC calculation is not processed anymore).

 At power-up, the interrupt is not present and the register map is unlocked.
 As soon as the user finishes writing its configuration, the user needs to lock the register map (writing 0x00, for example, in the LOCK bits) to be able to use the interrupt flag.
-The CRCREG[15:0] bits will be calculated for the first time in 25 DMCLK periods.
-This first value will then be the reference checksum value and will be latched internally until a Hard Reset, a POR or an unlocking of the register map happens.
+The CRCREG[15:0] bits will be calculated for the first time in 12 DMCLK periods.
+This first value will then be the reference checksum value and will be latched internally, until a Hard Reset, a POR or an unlocking of the register map happens.
 The CRCREG[15:0] bits will then be calculated continuously and checked against the reference checksum.
-If the CRCREG[15:0] bits are different than the reference, the interrupt sends a flag by setting the $\overline{\rm DR}$ pin to a logic low state until it is cleared.
+If the CRCREG[15:0] bits are different than the reference, the interrupt sends a flag by setting the DR pin to a logic low state until it is cleared.